Algenon Percy FORD (1884-1926) - Warren and Ford Family History

 Siblings

-Much of Algernon Percy Ford’s early years have been documented in his parent’s story – Joseph Samuel Ford and Marianette Kingham.
+Much of Algenon Percy Ford’s early years have been documented in his parent’s story – Joseph Samuel Ford and Marianette Kingham.
 Therefore, suffice to touch on the basics only here –

 1884 – Birth

-Algernon was the second born child in Joseph Samuel Ford and Marianette Kingham’s family, after his brother Wallace Ford.
-Algernon was born on January 29, 1884, in Luton, Bedfordshire.
+Algenon was the second born child in Joseph Samuel Ford and Marianette Kingham’s family, after his brother Wallace Ford.
+Algenon was born on January 29, 1884, in Luton, Bedfordshire.

 Registration Year: 1885